Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 The Policy Asset Mix

-1. The board of directors’ policy asset mix is it’s long-term allocation to various broadly defined classes of investments (i.e., bonds, equities, real estate, etc.).
-The policy asset mix is a significant determinant of the future return and risk of the Fund.
-There is no one correct policy for all investment funds.
-Differences in missions, liability profile, risk tolerances, and financial positions all affect the asset mix decision
+1. The board of directors’ policy asset mix is its long-term allocation to various broadly defined classes of investments (i.e., bonds, equities, real estate, etc.).
+The policy asset mix is a significant determinant of the future return and risk of the Accident Fund.
+There is no single correct policy asset mix for all investment funds.
+Differences in missions, liability profile, risk tolerances, and financial positions all affect the asset mix decision.

-1. It is the board’s policy to rely on periodic asset liability studies performed by external consultants to ensure that WorkSafeNB’s assets are structured properly in light of the related liabilities.
-In the asset liability study, the consultant will help the board to assess:
+1. It is the board’s policy to rely on periodic asset liability studies performed by external consultants to ensure that WorkSafeNB’s assets are appropriately structured properly in relation to its liabilities.
+In an asset liability study, the consultant helps the board of directors to assess:

 • The nature of the liabilities;